SouthernMethodistUniversity/hpc_docs/docs/coldfront/add_class.md

 Only benefits eligible faculty or staff can create a class.
 ```

-These instructions will help you get access to HPC resources for your class.
-If you are the instructor of record in my.smu, much of this process will be easy and automated for you.
+These instructions help instructors and TAs access HPC resources.
+If you are the instructor of record in my.SMU, the process is automated.
+For non-credit courses (workshops/bootcamps), email [help@smu.edu](mailto:help%40smu.edu?subject=%5BHPC%5D) with  [HPC] in the subject line.
-If you are not an instructor of record for a course but would like to set up a course (e.g. workshop or bootcamp),
-please reach out to [help@smu.edu](mailto:help%40smu.edu?subject=%5BHPC%5D) and include [HPC] in the subject line.

 ### Setting up your class